upfrontjs/framework/docs/helpers/readme.md

 #### dataGet

 The `dataGet` is a helper method to safely access any path within an object or array.
-If the path does not exist, it will return an `undefined`.
+If the path does not exist, it will return the default value (default: `undefined`).
+Optionally the path may include a wildcard `*` to match array elements.

 ```js
 import { dataGet } from '@upfrontjs/framework';